DataDog/documentation/content/en/security_platform/cloud_security_management/guide/writing_rego_rules.md

 This skips the resource if it has no `port` attribute, and fails it if it falls within one of the two "bad" ranges.

 Sometimes you want to examine more than one resource type in your rule.
-To do this, you can select some related resource type(s) in the dropdown under **Advanced Rule Options**.
-You can then access the array(s) of related resources through `input.resources.related_resource_type`, replacing `related_resource_type` with whatever related resource you would like to access.
+To do this, you can select some related resource types in the dropdown under **Advanced Rule Options**.
+You can then access the arrays of related resources through `input.resources.related_resource_type`, replacing `related_resource_type` with whatever related resource you would like to access.

 When writing a policy for more than one resource type, it can be time consuming to loop through all instances of a related resource type for each main resource.
 Take the following example: